You are here

 Kiwis treasure this part of the world, where white sand beaches coexist with ancient mountains and forests.

 The Coromandel, with its pristine beaches, native forests and laid-back vibe, is one of New Zealand's most popular and best-loved holiday destinations.

 The Ruapehu region is defined by three volcanoes that stand sentinel over a landscape of tussocked desert, rivers, lakes and thermal springs.
-With so many outdoor and adventure activities at hand, visitors will be spoilt for choice.

 With a distinct sulphur smell in the air, visitors always know when they've arrived in Rotorua.
 A place of fascinating Māori culture, hot springs and boiling mud pools.